• Home

 by Dannelle

 Homeschooling is not easy.
 Let me say that again (homeschooling is not easy).
 This is especially true if you have older children at home you would like to homeschool, but you have smaller children as well.
 It is possible to be a good mom to your younger children, while allowing your other children to thrive academically.
 How To Homeschool With Little Ones At Home Go with the Flow Sometimes this approach does not work.
 You go with the flow, but the kids aren’t really having it.
 If you are helping an older child with school and a younger child needs your help, try stopping just for a moment.
 Often times the younger child just wants your attention.
 Give it to them for the time being and then move back to schooling.
 Explain to the older child that you are sorry for the interruptions, but the younger ones need you too.
 Open communication is key to help everyone in the house from becoming frustrated.
-Self Taught The great thing about homeschooling is that you do not have to be in your … [Read more...]
+Self Taught The great thing about homeschooling is that you do not have … [Read more...]

 Filed Under: Balance, Educational Tagged With: homeschool